 There are some movies and TV shows that immediately grab me; they tend to be the ones I then become mildly obsessed with.
 One of those is Babylon 5.
 The others are Twin Peaks, Peter Jackson’s Lord of the Rings, Mad Max: Fury Road, and The Expanse.
 I’ll talk about each of them shortly.
 There are plenty of other shows and movies I like, and can get excited about, but I don’t obsess over them at the same level.
 I can talk about these five shows and movies endlessly.

 At this point, I love Babylon 5 not just because it’s a good show, but also because I’ve loved it for decades and it feels very familiar: watching Babylon 5 is like hanging out with a dear old friend.
-I’m sometimes vaguely envious of people who’ve never watched it, because I’d love to know what it looks like to new eyes all these years later, but having such a dear old friend is an amazing thing.
+Sometimes I’m vaguely envious of people who’ve never watched it, because I’d love to know what this show looks like to new eyes, all these years later, but having such a dear old friend is an amazing thing.

 There are many reasons to love Babylon 5.
 The story is [unfortunately] still relevant; it’s got corruption, censorship, oppression, fascism, genocide, civil wars.
 It also has cool space battles, good lines, compelling characters (including the ones that appear in only one or two episodes), and some excellent guest stars.